Ingleside woman mauled to death by own French bulldog, officials say

-Autopsy results Tuesday found 52-year-old Lisa Urso, of Ingleside, died from injuries after her French bulldog attacked her, the coroner's office said.
+Autopsy results released on Tuesday, showed the victim, 52-year-old Lisa Urso of Ingleside, died as a result of injuries from a dog attack.
+Her French bulldog was the apparent biter, the coroner's office said.

-The attack happened inside her home, but she made it out to her patio, where she died, the coroner's office said.
+The initial attack occurred inside her home before the victim made it outside to the patio where she eventually died, the coroner's office said.

 "We have been in close contact with Ms. Urso's family and our deepest condolences go out to them during this difficult time," Lake County Coroner Dr. Howard Cooper said in a statement.
 "This is truly a tragedy."